resilient-swarms/planar_metacmaes/README.md

 - Control Variables for building binaries

-  * `BUILD_META`
+  * `BUILD_TYPE`
-     - True: Building for meta conditions
+     - "meta": Building for meta conditions
+     - "random": Building the random control condition
-     - False: Building control conditions
+     - any other string: Building all the other control conditions

   * `BUILD_GRAPHICS`
      - True: Building with generating robot captures